EI-CoreBioinformatics/mikado/docs/Usage_dir/Pick.rst

 * Options regarding logging:
     * *log*: name of the log file.
 By default, "pick.log"
     * *verbose*: sets the log level to DEBUG.
 Please be advised that the debug mode is **extremely** verbose and is bestly invoked only for real, targeted debugging sessions.
     * *noverbose*: sets the log level to ERROR.
-In most cases, the log file will be empty.
+If set, in most cases, the log file will be practically empty.
-    * *log-level*: directly sets the log level.
-One of the logging module available mode:
+    * *log-level*: this flag directly sets the log level.
+Available values: DEBUG, INFO, WARNING, ERROR.

+intron_range
+subloci_out
+monoloci_out
+loci_out
+prefix
+no_cds
+source
+flank
+purge
+db
+od
+mode

 Usage::